 The FFT I/O performs a spectral analysis of a signal.
 The FFT object converts a time domain signal to a frequency domain signal by means of a Fast Fourier Transform, an efficient algorithm to compute the Discrete Fourier Transform (DFT).
 The output of an FFT I/O can be connected to a graph with a frequency scale or an empty graph.
+The magnitude of each bin in the spectrum represents the amplitude of that frequency component.

 Typical applications of the FFT I/O are to create a spectrum analyzer to examine the frequency response of a system or to examine the harmonic distortion in a system.